zitadel/zitadel/docs/docs/legal/terms-of-service.md

 ### Modifications of services offered

-We are entitled to offer new services, to withdraw existing services (&quot;termination&quot;) or to modify the specifications and prices of existing services (&quot;modification&quot;) at any time.
+We are entitled to offer new services, to withdraw existing services (**Termination**) or to modify the specifications and prices of existing services (**Modification**) at any time.
 If the modification or termination affects a service that you are using at that time, we will inform you via email that said service will be automatically modified and/or is no longer available after a period of 30 days.

 ### Modification of services booked by you

-You may change or terminate Services booked by you at any time.
+You may change or terminate Services or Subscriptions booked by you at any time.
 You may, where applicable, add more Services (e.g. add-ons) to your existing Services at any time.

 ### Due care

 We take all appropriate physical and electronic precautions to ensure the security and availability of our infrastructure and the service offered thereupon, in particular to protect against unauthorized access to data, data loss, failures and misuse.

-See [Annex](data-processing-agreement#annex-regarding-security-measures) to our data processing agreement for more information.
+The [Annex of the data processing agreement](data-processing-agreement#annex-regarding-security-measures) outlines the measures we take in more detail.

 ### Support

-We offer technical support for matters directly related to the use of our Services as outlined in the [Description of Support Services](support-services).
+We offer Support Services directly related to the use of our Services.
+The Description of Support Services is available as [Annex](support-services) to this document.

 Customers without a Subscription or a Subscription plan that does not include Support Services should post inquiries and issues regarding ZITADEL from customers to our [GitHub Discussions](https://github.com/caos/zitadel/discussions), whenever feasible.